A Plain Introduction to the Criticism of the New Testament: Reception

-Edward Miller, the editor of the 4th edition, in 1886 estimated the 3rd edition:
+Edward Miller, the editor of the 4th edition, in 1886 appraised the 3rd edition as follows:

 The labour spent by Dr. Scrivener upon Textual Criticism is well known from his admirable Introduction to the Science, a handbook which leaves hardly anything, if anything, to be desired.

 Eberhard Nestle, editor of Novum Testamentum Graece, wrote in 1901:

-Scrivener have rendered great service in the way of collating manuscripts, (...) as well as Gregory in Germany has also catalogued them.
+Scrivener has rendered great service in the way of collating manuscripts, (...) and Gregory in Germany has also catalogued them.

-Gregory, another textual critic, in his Textkritik des Neuen Testaments (1900–1909) very often cited work of Scrivener, but after Minuscule 449 he used different way of numbering for the manuscripts (Scrivener 450 = Gregory 581, Scrivener 451 = Gregory 582).
+Another textual critic, Caspar René Gregory, in his Textkritik des Neuen Testaments (1900–1909) very often cited the work of Scrivener, but after Minuscule 449 he used a different system for numbering the manuscripts (Scrivener 450 = Gregory 581, Scrivener 451 = Gregory 582).

-A Plain Introduction... was also used by Hermann von Soden in his Schriften....
+A Plain Introduction... was also used by Hermann von Soden in his Die Schriften des Neuen Testaments.